s910324/AutoSchedule/README.md

 + Can Automatic detect input area by image recognition.

++ After starting type process, this program will minimize to tray, double click the tray icon can manually interrupt typing process.

 + Sheet can be preview in <em>preview window</em>.

 + Header subject error/repeate will mark header in <font color="#EE8100">Orange</font>.